KLM94/FE-NC-NEWS2/README.md

 # Setting up

 You will need to have NodeJs which you can download [here](https://nodejs.org/en/).
+Make sure you use version v12.12.0 or later.

 Fork this repo and clone it onto your machine.